 Raised in McMillan, Michigan, Beckie’s interest in music started when she was a kid.
 She remembers locking herself in her uncle’s jeep and listening to Three Dog Night on an 8 track as loud as she could.
 She would close her eyes and visualize being on stage with them.
 She was just five years old!
 She would also sit in the living room with her ear up to her dad’s stereo listening to old Willie Nelson and Waylon Jennings records until she could pick out every instrument and sound.
 Her aunt and uncles would go to concerts all the time and bring her back heaps of concert swag.
 Beckie remembers the feeling of wearing a new REO Speedwagon shirt, and jamming out to Tina Turner on her Walkman, all the while dreaming of being backstage with them.

 When Beckie turned 18, she started working at a radio station doing on-air concert announcements and interviews with artists at festivals.
 This experience showed her another side to the business, and all she could think of was that she couldn’t wait to run sound.
 Beckie attended every concert event she could between the ages of 18-25.
 After several years of this, Beckie returned to school with the aim of getting a degree in live sound engineering.
 Beckie attended Full Sail University graduating in 2001 with a degree in Show Production.
-After graduation, she interned as a tech in a Mega Church in Orlando and six months later they asked her if she would be interested in becoming their Technical Director.
-Beckie took that role on full time and continued to freelance around Orlando.
+After graduation, she interned as a tech in a Mega Church in Orlando, and six months later they asked her if she would be interested in becoming their Technical Director.
+Beckie took that role on full-time and continued to freelance around Orlando.
 Eventually, Beckie moved beachside to Florida to run FOH for another church.

 When touring, she loves the fact that she gets to play with many different pieces of gear.
 She has many favorites depending on the gig and budget.
-For a console it would have to be Midas Pro series, Microphones: Shure ULXD series for vocals with Neumann KMS105 capsules or SM68, saying her new favorite all around application mic is Heil Pr 30, & PR 31BW. d&b, L-Acoustics, or Meyer rigs are the favorites for cabs.
-Beckie still has an old school Lexicon PCM90 verb and says she loves it so much – it will be with her till she dies!
+For a console it would have to be Midas Pro series, Microphones: Shure ULXD series for vocals with Neumann KMS105 capsules or SM68, saying her new favorite all-around application mic is Heil Pr 30, & PR 31BW. d&b, L-Acoustics, or Meyer rigs are the favorites for cabs.
+Beckie still has an old-school Lexicon PCM90 verb and says she loves it so much – it will be with her till she dies!

 Beckie is known for her experience and her ability to step into many roles.
-She has been in the live sound arena for the past 16 years and has an impressive resume which showcases her versatility within the industry.
+She has been in the live sound arena for the past 16 years and has an impressive resume that showcases her versatility within the industry.
 In addition to providing systems and working as both FOH and Monitor Engineer, Beckie works as a production and stage manager.
 Her list of clients is extensive; from Amy Grant, Nicole Nordeman, Ellie Holcomb, The City of Orlando Parks and Recreation, Blue Mountain Brandon Heath Tour, and numerous local events and festivals.

 Her advice if you are looking at becoming a FOH or Monitor Engineer is that it helps to know your microphones, DI’s, and mic techniques.
 If becoming a Production Manager is your thing, then communication skills go a long, long way in this job.
 Learning proper ways to communicate with different personalities and learning to actively listen and ask questions is essential.